Making great literacy lessons easy. Why join Plazoom?

 That’s no reason to give up on the idea altogether, though.
 We have compiled a collection of lively podcasts from published children’s authors designed to be used in primary schools.

-World Book Day activities
+World Book Day activity packs

 But there is so much more you could do with your World Book Day celebrations.
 For a wealth of ideas covering the whole school, look no further than our free World Book Day activities pack.

-World Book Day activity ideas – help yourself
+More easy World Book Day ideas

 As you can see, there is plenty of scope to make as much or as little of the day as you like.
 The best thing is that, with a little help from us, you will have everything you need to lay on a truly memorable event, if you so wish.